susundberg/django-auth-ldap-ad/README.md

      Defaut : { }

-Dictonary of 'flag_name' : 'required groups'.
+Dictonary of 'flag_name' : list of 'required groups'.
 Set user flags (True/False) if all required groups are found in single memberOf field entry.

+     Example : { 'is_superuser' : [ 'cn=admins,cn=website,ou=IT', 'cn=sysadmin,ou=IT' ] }

 #### USER_GROUPS_BY_GROUP

      Defaut : { }

-Dictonary of 'group name' : 'required groups'.
+Dictonary of 'group name' : list of 'required groups'.
 Adds user to the group  if all required groups are found in single memberOf field entry.